aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 The NLQ Application was tested on a large variety of FMs.
 OpenAI's GPT-3 series `gpt-3.5-turbo` model is capable of accurately answering all sample questions included in the application's web-based UI.
 OpenAI GPT-3 and GPT-4 series models, like `text-davinci-003` (Legacy), `gpt-3.5-turbo`, and the latest addition, `gpt-4` are considered current state-of-the-art for NLQ, providing highly accurate responses to a wide range of complex NLQ questions with minimal in-context learning or additional prompt engineering.

 NLQ-capable models, such as `google/flan-t5-xxl` and `google/flan-t5-xxl-fp16`, are available through Amazon SageMaker JumpStart Foundation Models.
 It is important to note that while the `google/flan-t5` series of models are a popular choice for building Generative AI applications, their capabilities for NLQ are limited compared to other commercial models.
 The demonstration's `google/flan-t5-xxl-fp16` model may fail to return an answer, provide incorrect answers, or cause the JumpStart Foundation Model endpoint to experience lengthy timeouts when faced with even moderately complex questions.
-User are encouraged to test a variety of JumpStart Foundation Models for best results.
+Users are encouraged to test a variety of JumpStart Foundation Models for best results.

 ### Optional: Switching Foundation Models